pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

 Trials
 ------

-Every trial is associated with one participant and one parent node.
+Every trial is associated with one participant and one node.
 The trial automatically inherits the ``definition`` and ``assets`` attributes from the node.

 When implementing a static experiment, we do not typically instantiate trials directly;